IN CONVERSATION WITH RICHARD JOSEPH | MANAGING DIRECTOR, JOSEPH JOSEPH

 Richard, you and your team spend lots of time in people’s homes with them before you start designing, in terms of just looking for that need.
 Tell us a bit more about that.

 We always look in lots of different areas, we look at competitor products and test them to see how they could work better.
 We look at environments.
-Due to urbanisation, space is such a premium these days, everyone is living in smaller and smaller homes so we look at how we can make things store better, take up less.
+Due to urbanisation, space is such a premium these days, everyone is living in smaller and smaller homes so we look at how we can make things store better, take up less space.
 Hygiene is a theme.
 Also how can we make things more multi-functional.
 So it’s simple really, we look at environments, how people live their day-to-day lives, identifying the issues that may seem small but can cause consumer frustration, we then design products out from there.
-We’re always asking ourselves, not so much “can we invent something new”; but “how can we make this better”.
+We’re always asking ourselves, not so much “can we invent something new”, but “how can we make this better”.

 To find out more about what your brand can borrow from an innovation perspective: